MatthewKowal/python-recipes/README.md

 # python-recipes
-Common python routines used in the Grant Lab at UBC
+Common python routines used the the Grant Lab at UBC